Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options available including callaloo soup, rice and peas, provisions (root vegetables), fried plantains, and salads.
-Many restaurants offer vegetable-based Creole dishes.
+Vegetarians can eat well here: callaloo soup, rice and peas, provisions (root vegetables), fried plantains, and salads are all easy to find, and most restaurants do a few vegetable Creole dishes.

 vegan